 Continue walking beyond the Shangani Square and the historic Beyt al Chai hotel and you’ll get to the beach area.
 If you fancy a dip, go for it but if you’re pressed for time and will anyway hit the beach resorts, use this time to enjoy a great view of the Stone Town waterfront.

-Just beyond the beach is the famous Forodhani Gardens, not much of a place as far as gardens are concerned but it serves as one of Stone Town’s main gathering area and at night, this place comes to life as locals set up food stalls as part of a nightly food market.
+Just beyond the beach is the famous Forodhani Gardens, not much of a place as far as gardens are concerned but it serves as one of Stone Town’s main gathering areas and at night, this place comes to life as locals set up food stalls as part of a nightly food market.
 More on this to come.

 Just across from Forodhani Gardens, you cannot miss The House of Wonders (Beit-al-Ajaib), one of the most dominating landmarks in Stone Town.
 This former sultan’s palace was the first building in Zanzibar to have electricity and the first in East Africa to have an elevator.
 The house is now a museum of local history.

-Continuing along Mizingani Road and the waterfront, you’ll see to your right the Palace Museum (Beit el-Sahel), another impressive landmark which now houses a museum about former Zanzibari royals.
+Continuing along Mizingani Road and the waterfront, you’ll see to your right the Palace Museum (Beit el-Sahel), another impressive landmark that now houses a museum about former Zanzibari royals.
 Just after the Palace Museum and a little bit tricky to find, is the Big Tall Tree, a strange huge fig tree.
 Catch some shade with the locals and enjoy its beauty.